tlhunter/node-easyxml/CONTRIBUTING.md

 If you're adding a feature, you must include a test for this feature.

+## Code Coverage

+Pull Requests which decrease code coverage will not be accepted.

 ## Style

 All altered files must adhere to the eslint rules.